Manto/llm-if-wrapper/README.md

 ### Changing the Anthropic/OpenAI Model

-By default, the project uses Claude 3.5 Sonnet on Anthropic, and gpt-4o-mini on OpenAI.
+By default, the project uses Claude Sonnet 4.5 on Anthropic, and gpt-4o-mini on OpenAI.

 You can change the model to use by modifying `ANTHROPIC_MODEL` and `OPENAI_MODEL` in `utils.py`.

 ## Running Locally

-To run the game `9:05` locally with Anthropic (defaults to Claude 3.5 Sonnet):
+To run the game `9:05` locally with Anthropic (defaults to Claude Sonnet 4.5):

 ```
 python local.py games/905.z5 --llm anthropic
 ```

-If you want to use an OpenAI model (defaults to gpt-4o-mini):
+If you want to use an OpenAI model (defaults to gpt-5-nano):

 ```
 python local.py games/905.z5 --llm openai